rsocket/tsc/meetings/2021-01-27/agenda.md

     * implementations state
 * RSocket Spec
     * 1.0 Approval
-    * Extention API (negotiation, phase for negotiation, etc)
+    * Extention API
     * Ressumability 2.0: Should we use it for Streams only

 ## Next Meeting

-February 24th, 2021
+March 24th, 2021